LiamDawe/gamingonlinux/README.md

 This site requires atleast PHP 7, Mysql 5.6 or MariaDB 10.0 and apache 2.4.
 It is also required to have the following php extentions available:

+- BC Math
 - Curl
-- Mysql
 - GD
+- Iconv
 - Json
-- BC Math
+- Mysql

 ## PHP Settings